bret99/lightshot_image_scraper/README.md

-This a simple tesseract based tool for investigating Lightshot images to find some secrets.
+This a tesseract based tool for investigating Lightshot images to find some secrets.
 One need some pre-installed dependencies:

 1. python3 modules => pytesseract pillow random selenium;